Zankel Hall

 Young Concert Artists

 Since 1961, Young Concert Artists has been at the forefront of discovering and launching the careers of classical music’s future leaders, including such luminaries as Emanuel Ax, Julia Bullock, Anne Akiko Meyers, Jeremy Denk, Ray Chen, Jean-Yves Thibaudet, Kevin Puts, Sasha Cooke, and many more.
-In this brand-new series presented by Carnegie Hall, audiences discover the next artists joining this incredibly prestigious organization.
+In this series presented by Carnegie Hall, audiences discover the next artists joining this incredibly prestigious organization.